-The following items are stored outside the First Aid box in a suitable safe place, ideally they should be used only by a designated First Aider or Medical Personnel, however, a Class Teacher or other suitable person may have access to the items.
+The following items are stored outside the First Aid box in a suitable safe place; ideally, they should be used only by a designated First Aider or Medical Personnel, however, a Class Teacher or other suitable person may have access to the items.

-- Isotonic normal saline in 20 and 25 ml sachets for cleaning wounds and 3 x 300ml for eye wash outs.
-(Any activities which require an eye wash out should be carried out by a competent person.
-Class teachers in risk areas should be made aware of procedures for eye wash.
-A First Aider should always be called if there is any concern about the treatment given).
+- 1. Isotonic normal saline in 20-ml and 25-ml sachets for cleaning wounds and 3 x 300ml for eye wash outs.
+Any activities which require an eye wash out should be carried out by a competent person.
+Class teachers, in risk areas, should be made aware of procedures for eye wash.
+A First Aider should always be called if there is any concern about the treatment given.
 Containers of saline solution should not be re-used once the sterile seal is broken.
 Eye baths/eye cups/refillable containers should not be used for eye irrigation. - 2.
-Scissors - 3.
-Standard and non-allergic plasters - 4.
+Scissors. - 3.
+Standard and non-allergic plasters. - 4.
 Sterile packs of gauze. - 5.
-Disposable latex free plastic gloves are provided near the First Aid materials and are properly stored and checked regularly to ensure that they remain in good condition. - 6.
+Disposable latex-free plastic gloves are provided near the First Aid materials and are properly stored and checked regularly to ensure they remain in good condition. - 6.
 Plastic disposable bags for soiled or used First Aid dressings with closers for sealing bags are also provided. - 7.
-Under no circumstance should the following items be used:- - Forceps or tweezers due to the risk of injury - Savion Cream or liquid sachets due to the risk of cross infection and allergy - Cotton wool This may leave fibres in the wound - Antihistamine Creams due to the possible allergy and cross infection.
+Clingfilm is available in the staff room and pre-school for covering burns. - 8.
+A thermometer is available in school